IBM/cp4ba-jam-in-a-box/Solutions/Client Onboarding/README.md

 2. Wait till the environment is **Ready**, this will normally take between 2-3 hours

 3. Once your environment is Ready, connect to the bastion host through **RDP** (open the reserved environment from **https://techzone.ibm.com/my/reservations** and copy the RDP value at the top to your RDP tool)

-   > [!TIP]
-   >
-   > The credentials to login to the bastion host are mention in the description of the tile
+   **Important:** The credentials to login to the bastion host are mention in the description of the tile

 4. From within the bastion host